 India is a land of huge extremes.
-On one side there is the great desert while on the other side there is the North Eastern region of the country where it rains all year round.
-In the north of India you can find the mighty Himalayas while in the south, India is surrounded on three sides by water.
+On one side, there is the great desert, while on the other side, there is the northeastern region of the country where it rains a lot.
+In the north of India, you can find the mighty Himalayas, while in the south, India is surrounded on three sides by water.
 Much like the land and the culture, diving in India is varied, exciting and colourful.
-Read on to learn more about some of our favourite dive sites in India.
+Read on to learn more about some of the top dive sites in India.

 Swaraj Dweep (Havelock Island) is located approximately 50 km/31 miles away or 90 minutes by ferry from Port Blair and offers some of the best dive sites in India.
 Marine life highlights include occasional dugongs, schooling fish, bumphead parrot fish and vibrant, colourful soft coral reefs.

-Dixon’s Pinnacle is one of the regions most iconic sites and features three pinnacles rising from the sea floor.
+Dixon’s Pinnacle is one of the region’s most iconic sites and features three pinnacles rising from the sea floor.
 The pinnacles are encrusted in vibrant healthy corals and attract a plethora of marine species.
-Looking out to the blue you’ll be impressed by the schools of trevallies, baracuda’s and hunting tuna, whilst around the pinnacles themselves, turtles, Napolean wrasse, triggerfish and hoards of brightly coloured damsels dart back and forth in the currents.
+Looking out to the blue you’ll be impressed by the schools of trevallies, barracudas and hunting tuna, whilst around the pinnacles themselves turtles, Napolean wrasse, triggerfish, and hoards of brightly coloured damsels dart back and forth in the currents.

 “The Wall” dive site is another one of the area’s most iconic dives with medium to strong currents, excellent biomass and occasional sightings of manta rays, turtles and Napoleon wrasse.
 Other stand out sites include the Lighthouse, Aquarium and Mac Point.

 Located between Chidiyatappu and Rutland Island, Corruption Rock is approximately 30 meters/98 feet in height and breaches the surface.
-The rock is subject to currents that attract a wide variety of marine life which come to feed in the plankton rich waters.
+The rock is subject to currents that attract a wide variety of marine life which come to feed in the plankton-rich waters.
 Underwater topography here is varied and features canyons, ridges and channels.
-Highlights here include schooling unicorn fish, Napoleon wrasse and look out to the blue for gliding eagle rays.
+Highlights here include schooling unicorn fish and Napoleon wrasse.
+Also, be sure to look out to the blue for gliding eagle rays.

-Located a few kilometres/miles west of the Mormugao peninsula, Grand Island has a selection of dive sites including wreck dives.
-Suzy’s Wreck, a British ship which sank in the 1930’s, is now completely encrusted in corals and is home to a plethora of reef fish.
-Davy Jones Locker is a nearby wreck which is better suited to experienced wreck divers due to the currents.
-For those who prefer more relaxing dives, Uma Gumma Reef offers calm waters and a healthy range of marine life including spiny lobsters which hide out in the crevices and white tip reef sharks.
+It’s impossible to talk about the top dive sites in India without mentioning Goa’s Grand Island!
+Located a few kilometres/miles west of the Mormugao Peninsula, Grand Island has a selection of dive sites including wreck dives.
+Suzy’s Wreck, a British ship that sank in the 1930’s, is now completely encrusted in corals and is home to a plethora of reef fish.
+Davy Jones Locker is a nearby wreck that is better suited to experienced wreck divers due to the currents.
+For those who prefer more relaxing dives, Uma Gumma Reef offers calm waters and a healthy range of marine life, including spiny lobsters which hide out in the crevices and white tip reef sharks.
 Other notable sites in the area include Surge City and Turbo Tunnel.

-Netrani Island, also known as Pigeon Island, is located approximately 10 nautical miles from the temple town of Mudreshwar in Bhatkal Taluk.
-The vibrant corals are packed with all the usual inhabitants of a thriving tropical reef; butterflyfish, parrotfish, angelfish, damsels, moray eels and trumpetfish, are all in abundance.
+Netrani Island, also known as Pigeon Island, is located approximately 10 nautical miles (19 km) from the temple town of Mudreshwar in Bhatkal Taluk.
+The vibrant corals are packed with all the usual inhabitants of a thriving tropical reef; butterflyfish, parrotfish, angelfish, damsels, moray eels and trumpetfish are all in abundance.
 If you are lucky enough, manta rays are also occasionally spotted here.

 Also known as the Cardamom Islands, Kadmat belongs to the Union Territory of Lakshadweep.
 With turquoise clear waters and white sand beaches, Kadmat is as beautiful on land as it is underwater.
 The sloping coral reefs are bursting with colours and packed with marine life.
 Sea turtles are a frequent sighting as are passing reef sharks, groupers and Napoleons.

-This 40 meter/130 feet site is best suited to advanced and deep certified divers.
+The 40 metre/130 feet site known as Aravind’s Wall is best suited to Advanced Open Water and deep certified divers.
 The wall itself actually resembles an underwater wall as opposed to being a “wall dive”.
 The “wall” is over 2 kilometres/1.24 miles long, runs from north to south, and offers several dive sites to explore.
-This immense underwater formation is home to a huge population of gorgonian fan corals and whip corals.
-Marine life is varied and includes rabbitfish, fusiliers, snappers, groupers, bannerfish, and jackfish but the highlight here is the chance to see manta rays.
+This immense underwater formation is home to a huge population of Gorgonian fan corals and whip corals.
+Marine life is varied and includes rabbitfish, fusiliers, snappers, groupers, bannerfish, and jackfish, but the highlight here is the chance to see manta rays.

-Spanning a massive 40 x 40 square meters, Temple Reef is an articial reef which attracts an astounding array of marine life.
+Finally, spanning a massive area of the ocean, Temple Reef is an artificial reef that attracts an astounding array of marine life.
 The reef was built entirely by hand and comprises concrete blocks, rocks, metal structures, cars, scooters and even palm leaves and trees.
-The reef which begins at a depth of 5 meters, is suitable for everyone to explore from begginners to veteran divers.
-Look out for the Malabar grouper which can be seen here among the schools of reef fish and for macro enthusiasts there are countless species of crustanceans and bottom dwellers.
+The reef, which begins at a depth of 5 meters (16 feet), is suitable for everyone to explore, from beginners to veteran divers.
+Look out for the Malabar grouper which can be seen here among the schools of reef fish, and for macro enthusiasts, there are countless species of crustaceans and bottom dwellers.

-If you are heading to Kerala then the most popular spots for scuba diving is found around Kovalam in the Arabian Sea.
-The predominantly sandy bottom sites are home to a wealth of macro marine life – a must for underwater photographers.
+If you are heading to Kerala, then the most popular spots for scuba diving is found around Kovalam in the Arabian Sea.
+The predominantly sandy-bottomed sites are home to a wealth of macro marine life – a must for underwater photographers.
 Look out for the numerous species of cuttlefish that can be found here!

-If you are staying in Channai, it’s possible to dive the magnificent Deccon Pioneer wreck or Covelong which offers a wide variety of marine life and numerous dive sites to explore including Covelong Pinnacle, Murray Point and Devil Rock.
+If you are staying in Chennai, it’s possible to dive the magnificent Deccon Pioneer wreck.
+Or check out Covelong, which offers a wide variety of marine life and numerous dive sites to explore, including Covelong Pinnacle, Murray Point and Devil Rock.

-Of course, these are only a small selection of the dive sites in India and as scuba diving continues to capture the hearts of the Indian people, more dive sites are still being discovered on a regular basis.
-So if you like combining diving with culture, history and exploration then India is a must.
-Locate a PADI Dive Shop and start booking the trip of a lifetime!
+Of course, these are only a small selection of the top dive sites in India, and as scuba diving continues to capture the hearts of the Indian people, more dive sites are being discovered on a regular basis.
+So, if you like combining diving with culture, history and exploration, then India is a must.
+Locate a PADI Dive Shop and book the trip of a lifetime on PADI Travel!